SC4RECOIN/FlowAlgo-Options-Trader/README.md

 ## BackTest

 Historical option flow can be downloaded from [flowalgo.com/options-export-beta](https://app.flowalgo.com/options-export-beta/).
 Put all downloaded CSVs in the `hist_data` directory and run `backtest.py`.
 See `run_test()` for backtesting parameters.
-The defaults are parameters I have chosen were chosen using grid search.
+The defaults are parameters I have chosen using grid search.

 ### Results